spryker/spryker-docs/docs/scos/user/features/202108.0/product-labels-feature-overview.md

 ## Dynamic product label

 *Dynamic product label* is a product label that follows the condition rules defined on a code level.
 Unlike the regular product label, the dynamic product label is automatically applied to the product that fulfils the condition rules.
-A developer can edit the rules or create new dynamic product lablels.
+A developer can edit the rules or create new dynamic product labels.
 The following dynamic product labels are shipped by default:

 * *Discontinued*